Dastakert: 20th century and beyond

 With the establishment of the Republic of Armenia in 1918, Dastakert was included within the Zangezur region of the newly-founded republic.
 However, after the fall of the republic in December 1920, the 2nd Pan-Zangezurian congress held in Tatev on 26 April 1921, announced the independence of the self-governing regions of Daralakyaz (Vayots Dzor), Zangezur (including Dastakert), and parts of Mountainous Artsakh, under the name of the Republic of Mountainous Armenia (Lernahaystani Hanrapetutyun).
 However, the self-proclaimed republic had a short life as the Red Army started conducting massive military operations in the region during June–July 1921, attacking Syunik from the north and east.
 As a result of fierce battles, the Republic of Mountainous Armenia capitulated on 13 July 1921, following Soviet Russia's promises to keep the mountainous region of Syunik part of Soviet Armenia.

 During the Soviet period, the Dastakert copper and molybdenum mines were found in 1945.
 With the establishment of the Dastakert branch of the Zangezur copper-molybdenum plant in 1951, Dastakert was granted the status of an urban-type settlement within the Sisian raion.
 In 1968 – the period of the Soviet heydays – Dastakert had over 4,000 residents.

 However, following the closure of the copper-molybdenum combine in 1975, the population drastically declined.
 Following the independence of Armenia, Dastakert retained its status as an urban settlement until the administrative reforms of November 2017, when it was turned into a rural settlement as part of the Sisian community.

 According to the 2011 census the population of Dastakert was 323, up from 287 reported during the 2001 census.
-As of 2016, around 300 residents live in Dastakert, most of them being Armenian refugees from Azerbaijan.
+As of 2022, 227 residents live in Dastakert, most of them being Armenian refugees from Azerbaijan.